juju/juju/doc/design/juju-api-design-specification.md

 ## System Architecture

+Core part of the API architecture is the *RPC* subsystem providing the functionality for communication and request dispatching.
+The latter isn't done statically.
+Instead a registered root object is is responsible for this task.
+This way different implementations can be used for tests and production.
+The subsystem also provides helpers to dynamically resolve the request to a method of a responsible instance and call it with possible request parameters.
+In case of a returned value the subsystem also marshals this and send it back as an answer to the caller.

+The *API server* subsystem implements the server side of the API.

+### Note: Order

+1. `rpc.NewConn` with a codec return a connection
+2. `connection.Serve` with a root object for the dispatching of requests
+3. `connection.Start` to start serving
+4. calling a named like the request *type* together with an instance ID

+## Data Design

-### Architectural Design
+## Component Design

-#### RPC
+### RPC

 Core package for the API is [github.com/juju/juju/rpc](https://github.com/juju/juju/tree/master/rpc).
-It provides a server type using WebSockets to receive requests in JSON, unmarshal them into Go structs and dispatch them using a registry.
+It provides a server type using WebSockets to receive requests in JSON, unmarshal them into Go structs and dispatch them using a global registry.
 This registry maps the name of the type and the version, both are parts of each request, to a factory method with the signature

 ```
-FactoryMethod(entityID string) (RequestHandlerInstance, error)
+FactoryMethod(st *state.State,r *Resources, a Authorizer, id string) (interface{}, error)
 ```

 The individual requests are then mapped to action methods of these request handler